peeyushsinghal/EVA8/S3-Assignment-Solution/README.md

 - You can use anything from above you want.
 - Less than 20 Epochs
 - Have used BN, Dropout, a Fully connected layer, have used GAP.

+SOLUTION
+- 99.43% achieved in Epoch 15 with Total params: 19,898